 About the author

-Eric J. Tinker is Managing Principal at Nexview Consulting, a training and management consulting firm that specializes in S&OP and supply chain performance improvement.
+Eric J. Tinker is Managing Principal at Nexview Consulting, a training, and management consulting firm that specializes in S&OP and supply chain performance improvement.
 Eric’s book Sales & Operations Planning RESULTS is available on Amazon, or can be download for free on the website.
-Eric can be contacted at ejt at nexviewconsulting dot com.

 Survey link used above http://nexviewconsulting.com/survey-pr-l/